-29. Plaintiff and the Class Members, as customers at Defendant, relied on these promises and on this sophisticated business entity to keep their sensitive PII confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
-Consumers, in general, demand security to safeguard their PII, especially when their Social Security numbers and other sensitive PII is involved.
+32. Plaintiff and the Class Members, as customers and/or employees at Cleo's clients, relied on this sophisticated business entity to keep their sensitive Private Information confidential and securely maintained, to use this information for business purposes only, and to make only authorized disclosures of this information.
+Consumers, in general, demand security to safeguard their Private Information, especially when their Social Security numbers and other sensitive Private Information is involved.